SD2E/pipelinejobs-manager/README.rst

 Authentication
 --------------

-POSTs to a **PipelineJobs Manager** must be authenticated by one of two means:

-  1. Send a valid TACC.cloud Oauth2 Bearer token with the request
-  2. Include a special URL parameter called a **nonce** with the HTTP request

-.. _JSONSchemas:
+Direct POSTs to a **PipelineJobs Indexer** must be authenticated.
+One usually sends a valid TACC.cloud Oauth2 Bearer token with the request (this is the default expectation for ``curl`` and ``abaco cli``, but this assumes your account has been granted **EXECUTE** rights on the Reactor.
+For shared infrastructure and services, one will instead send a special string known as a a **nonce** along with the HTTP request.

 JSON Schemas
 ------------